gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/pred_m/full_pred_w.c.md

-Here's your modified C code with Verifast specifications:
+Below is the modified C code that includes specifications for formal verification using VeriFast.
+The specifications ensure memory safety and integer bounds checking as required by the task description.

 ```c
 #include "stdlib.h"